cb-technologists/blog/content/posts/gitops-series-part-1.md

 This is not a particularly elegant solution at this point, but for an initial attempt it should be sufficient.

-In the next segments of this series we will be taking a look at how to extend this to actually deploy and maintain CloudBees Core or CloudBees Jenkins Distribution.
+In the next parts of this series we will be taking a look at how to extend this to actually deploy and maintain CloudBees Core or CloudBees Jenkins Distribution.